turingtechPK/mobile-test/README.md

 The application can be built using any Mobile development technology such as React Native, Swift or Java/Kotlin.

 For the purpose of this test, you need to use either Native Base (https://nativebase.io/) or Ant Design (https://mobile.ant.design/) for the base design library.
-Copy Styling of different components such as buttons, lists, fields etc. from the assets in the `/design-files` folder.

 This application must:
 - Display a paginated list of calls that you’ll retrieve from the API.